 "Letter of Credit" means an irrevocable standby letter of credit established by a Party (the "Account Party") and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the "Beneficiary Party").

-"Material Adverse Change" means (i) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or long-term debt unsupported by third party credit enhancement that is rated by Moody's below Baa3 (ii) with respect to Customer, Customer's Guarantor shall have any of the following occurring at any time (a) the ratio of its Funded Debt to its Net Worth is more than .2 to 1; or (b) its Net Worth falls below $3,375,000.
+"Material Adverse Change" means (i) with respect to Company, Enron Corp. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or long-term debt unsupported by third party credit enhancement that is rated by Moody's below Baa3 (ii) with respect to Customer, Customer's Guarantor shall have any of the following occurring at any time (a) the ratio of its Funded Debt to its Net Worth is more than 2 to 1; or (b) its Net Worth falls below $3,375,000,000 USD.

 "MaxDQ" means the maximum quantity of Gas that Seller is required to Schedule per Gas Day pursuant to a Transaction, if applicable.